 • Former corrections officers

-• development to join the police service, military or corrections
+• Individuals preparing to join the police force, military, or corrections

 • BSBFLM312 - Contribute to team effectiveness

-• CPPSEC3101 - Manage conflict and security risks through negotiation (assessed on simulated workplace)
+• CPPSEC3101 - Manage conflict and security risks through negotiation (assessed in simulated workplace settings)

-• CPPSEC3102 - Maintain operational safety and security of work environment
+• CPPSEC3102 - Maintain operational safety and security of the work environment

-• CPPSEC3103 - Determine and implement response to security risk situation
+• CPPSEC3103 - Determine and implement responses to security risk situations

 • CPPSEC3104 - Coordinate monitoring and control of individual and crowd behaviour

-• CPPSEC3105 - Coordinate provision of quality security services to clients
+• CPPSEC3105 - Coordinate the provision of quality security services to clients

-• CPPSEC3106 - Gather, organise and present security information and documentation
+• CPPSEC3106 - Gather, organize, and present security information and documentation

 • HLTWHS003 - Maintain work health and safety